 - Whisk through 50 g gravy granules (or as much as you feel it needs) to thicken the sauce before pouring that in too

-- Top with 320 g puff pastry sheet lid and brush with whisked 1 egg
+- Top with 320 g puff pastry sheet and brush with 1 egg (whisked)

-- Oven bake for 20 minutes until golden brown OR if refrigerating first (i.e. you’ve made the pie in advance) - oven bake for 35 minutes from fridge cold
+- Oven bake for 20 minutes until golden brown OR oven bake for 35 minutes from cold (i.e. you’ve made the pie in advance and it's been refrigerated)

 Dominic says